pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 </details>

 ### `--sub-path`

-It's used to define which path is going to be used as root to create/update the workload.
+It's used to define which path is going to be used as root to create and update the workload.

 <details><summary>Example</summary>